 2.6 Risk Mitigation.
 Risk mitigation involves taking steps to reduce the severity and/or likelihood of the outcome.
 RCs shall ensure risks within their Divisions are reduced to ALARP and Tolerable.
 An ALARP decision involves an assessment of the risk, the potential forfeit involved in adopting certain mitigations, and a comparison of the two.
 Where a risk is judged to be ALARP, a decision must then be made as to whether or not it is Tolerable.
 RCs are to use the '5T'strategy (Figure 3 below) set out in JSP 892 (Risk Management), as the framework for managing risk and maintaining an ALARP and Tolerable position.
 Should the activity or factors affecting a risk change, then it must be reassessed to ensure it remains ALARP and Tolerable.
-Statutory environmental conditions that may cause or contribute to an accident or occupational illness/disease'.
+Statutory regulatory requirements are 'absolute' and the requirements must be met; mitigation to ALARP and Tolerable is not applicable.
+If the requirement is not met, the activity must cease.